Logiqx/wst-results/docs/team/notes.md

 #### Office

 - Chargers set up in spare room and taped into position
-- Router - set up but switched off
+- Router - set up but switched off for most of the day
-- Dymo printers
+- Dymo printers on shelf